Bear Sculpting Championship rules 2023

 Registration will take place at the competition site.
-Exact time and place will be informed to the participants via letter send in June 2022.
+Exact time and place will be informed to the participants in June 2023.

 The competition will be held from 12 noon – 7 pm on Thursday, and 9 am – 4 pm on Friday.

 The jury will select three best sculptures created in the two-day Bear Sculpting Championship competition based on the assessment criteria.

 1st prize: EUR 1,000, 2nd prize: EUR 500, 3rd prize: EUR 300.

 The panel of judges may award prizes on special grounds for a total of EUR 400.